 And then I got laid off from Dell as the company tried to defend against the economic meltdown of 2009.

 I was laid off in January of 2010 with a six-month severance package that included my annual bonus and health care.
 The first Monday I was not driving to Round Rock my wife and I had a lunch meeting.
 She was visibly unhappy.
 I was hopeful about the next chapter we would be writing together.

 What I wanted: Let’s pause for a few weeks and discuss how we wanted to go forward.
-Perhaps I didn’t have to go back to the next big company, 50-hour week, gig.
+Perhaps I didn’t have to go back to the next big company, a 50-hour week gig.
 And perhaps she would need to up her freelance practice or get a job herself.
 I was stressed and fat and I wanted more time with my kids too.

 What she wanted: “We’ve only got a few months.
 You’ve got to get the next job.
 We can figure out our deal later.”

 It was non-negotiable.
 She was not interested in renegotiating our financial obligations or contributions.
 And while this fracture is what I believe ended our marriage, there was a darker fear that was driving her hardass approach.
 She no longer had confidence that I would ever be a successful breadwinner again.
 Her history with family mental illness had led her to believe I was disabled.
 She no longer assumed that we would make it.
 Unless she could bludgeon me back into another big job.
 And she set out to show me how my idea was not going to get me what I wanted.

 I did get another big job, but the damage between us was trending toward toxic.
 Even as I was flown to San Francisco to meet my new team, she was furious and yelling at me over the phone because the company was asking me to float the hotel room for 24 hours until they could get their card on file.
 She had gotten mad at me during the post-Dell come-to-Jesus and she had stayed mad.
 I had just landed the big job and in that relief, she was able to unleash even more of her frustrations and fear about where we were going.
 Or where we were not going.